Teaching Grants: Course Improvement Grants and Educational Advancement Fund

 - Jermaine Soto, Director of Faculty Development

-The programs are jointly managed by the Office of Faculty Affairs and the Center for Teaching.
+The programs are jointly managed by the Office of Faculty Development and the Center for Teaching.
 Questions?
-Email Julaine Fowlin, Assistant Director of the Center for Teaching.
+Contact Derek Bruff, executive director of the Center for Teaching, or Jermaine Soto, director of faculty development.